tudelft3d/val3dity/docs/faq.rst

 For each primitive, its identifier is (``"id"``) is given, its ``"type"``, and its ``"validity"``.
-The ``"errors"`` property is always listed, and it is an array of the errors; it is an empty array is the feature is valid.
+The ``"errors"`` property is always listed, and it is an array of the errors; it is an empty array if the feature is valid.

 Because a feature (eg a Building) can contain several geometries and children (eg the BuildingPart of a Building), we report the error by giving extra information about its location.
 ``coid=`` tells you the City Object identifier.